South Africa Parliament arson suspect appears in court | DW | 04.01.2022

 The man was facing five charges including arson, possession of an explosive device, housebreaking and theft.

-The man's lawyer, advocate Luvuyo Godla, said his client denies all charges against him.
+The man's lawyer, advocate Luvuyo Godla, said his client "denies and rejects those charges."

-The court has remanded the case for 7-days for prosecutors to collect bail information
+The court has remanded the case for seven days for prosecutors to collect bail information.

 The Hawks, a specialist unit of the SA Police Service, said he seemed to have gained entry by climbing over a fence and breaking a window.

-The case in the Cape Town Magistrates Court was broadcast live on South African news channels and the accused defiantly removed his coronavirus mask when he saw photographers in the courtroom.
+The case in the Cape Town Magistrates Court was broadcast live on South African news channels and the accused removed his coronavirus mask when he saw photographers in the courtroom, putting it back on after they had taken pictures.

 Just a few blocks away from the court firefighters brought the new blaze at Parliament under control on Tuesday.